 Court house.
 Steve's lawyer advises him to plead "no contest" to the charge of disturbing the peace.
 The DA has agreed to dismiss the rest of the charges...but he'll still be required to do a hundred hours of community service.

 Beach house.
-Emily drops in on Kelly to assure her that Brandon is totes in love with her...and specifies that he said this before the fire, so it wasn't just a pity declaration of love 'cause she has a burned neck.
-Kelly looks pleased and tells Emily she's changed a lot since her float trashing days of Season 2.
+Emily drops in on Kelly to assure her that Brandon is totes in love with her...and specifies that he said this before the fire, so it wasn't just a pity declaration of love 'cause she now has a burned neck.
+Kelly looks pleased and tells Emily she's changed a lot since her float gassing days of yore.

 Beach house.
 Brandon comes over to visit Kelly with a beautiful bouquet of red roses.
 She's in a much better mood (now that Emily and her grisly hair are finally gone), thanks him for the flowers, and tells him she loves him.
 She admits that her burns are still really painful, but she's glad he came over.
 He asks what he can do for her, and she asks him to stay with her until she falls asleep.

 The Peach Pit.
 Steve has summoned Eduardo to the diner so he can pay him what he owes him for his catering services.
 He thanks Eduardo for his hard work and says he really likes his food and will happily recommend him to other people.
 Eduardo peeks inside the envelop and tells Steve there's too much money inside, but Steve tells him to consider it a bonus and his way of saying thank you.